barumau/pandunia/english/english-pandunia.md

 once - unmaro
 oncilla - bagroselote
 one (1) - un
-one (someone) - he
+one (someone) - yo
 one (you, they, impersonal pronoun) - men
 onion - piaze
-online - ya lin
+online - an lin
 only (single, sole, lone) - uniki
 only (solely, just) - uniko
 open (not closed) - kayi